-- 'controls' the crypto asset under the Topic 606 principle of control (i.e. which entity the depositor or the custodian has the ability to direct the use of and obtain substantially all the remaining benefits from the digital asset); and [606-10-25-25] - has a digital asset that meets the essential characteristics of an asset as described in the FASB's Conceptual Framework.
+- 'controls' the digital asset under the Topic 606 principle of control (i.e. which party has the ability to direct the use of and obtain substantially all the remaining benefits from the digital asset); and [606-10-25-25] - has a digital asset that meets the essential characteristics of an asset as described in the FASB's Conceptual Framework.
 [CON 8.E17]

-In addition, Question 10 provides factors to assist entities in making the accounting ownership determination, including those that follow (not exhaustive).
+In addition, Question 10 provides factors intended to assist entities in making this accounting ownership determination, including those that follow (not exhaustive).
+[AICPA Digital Asset Guide Q10]

-Does depositor control when and whether to withdraw the crypto assets?
+Does depositor control when and whether to withdraw the assets?

-Who has title, interest and legal ownership of the crypto assets?
+Who has title, interest and legal ownership of the assets?

-Does custodian obtain the right to sell, transfer, loan, encumber or pledge the crypto assets?
+Does custodian obtain the right to sell, transfer, loan, encumber or pledge the assets?